 In 2008, the National Institute for Health and Care Excellence (NICE) changed their guidelines which required people at risk for Endocarditis to take antibiotics before invasive procedures including dental cleanings and other dental work.
 A recent study has identified a significant rise in Infective Endocarditis since the change in guidelines.
 The rise in the heart infection coincides with the 89 percent drop of antibiotic prophylaxis prescriptions, from 10,900 the month before the guideline change to 1,235 a month by March 2008 verifying the link between oral health and heart health.

-Aside from providing dependable family, general, and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is an adjunct Assistant Professor in the Department of Prosthodontics at the University of Florida Dental School.
-At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from surrounding communities.
+Aside from providing dependable general and restorative dentistry services to our community, Dr. James Fondriest also holds respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, knowledgeable staff, and we proudly serve patients from surrounding communities.
 To schedule a consultation, call our office today at (847) 234-0517.